bevry-archive/gostatic/README.md

 #### Faster

-The speed and efficiency at scale can be at times 8 times faster and therefore 8 times cheaper.
+The speed and efficiency at scale can be up to 8 times faster and therefore 8 times cheaper.
 Nothing loads in a browser faster than a plain html file.
+Classic webapplications or CMS (like Wordpress, Joomla) generate the html every time they receive a request from a visitor.
+Once that happens they have to query the database and run through many code to generate the html for the browser.
+Depending on the used software, hardware and amount of requests this generating needs time which can amount to seconds.
+If there is massive increase in traffic and sites overload, this will cause them to slow down or even become unavailable temporarily (called [slashdot effect](https://en.wikipedia.org/wiki/Slashdot_effect)).
+Most sites use [web caching](https://en.wikipedia.org/wiki/Web_cache) to avoid this.

+Exactly therefore Static Site Generators are Web caching inherently.

-You need less server hardware and electricity, so it's a __cheaper__ and __green__ option to a traditional PHP architecture.
+As a result less server hardware and electricity is needed, so it's a __cheaper__ and __greener__ option compared to a traditional PHP architecture.

 <!--
 ##### Benchmarks